Matt Tubbs: Gosport Borough

 In June 2018, Tubbs was appointed as player-coach at Gosport Borough under Craig McAllister, the club's newly appointed manager.

 However, his time at Gosport Borough was disastrous as they were eliminated in all cup competitions quickly and struggled in the league.
 It again came down to the last game of the season, with Gosport's draw at Met Police enough to survive thanks to a loss by relegation rivals Basingstoke Town.

 On 1 May 2019, both Tubbs and manager Craig McAllister parted ways with the club after a disappointing season.

 Bashley

 On 2 February 2022, Tubbs joined Wessex League Premier Division side Bashley as player-coach.
 He was appointed manager in December 2022.

 International career

 In May 2007, Tubbs was called up to the England C squad for the first time.
 He scored on his international debut, before picking up an injury which left him out of the remainder of the Four Nations Tournament.
 Tubbs earned two caps for England C in which he scored one goal in each game.

+Managerial career

+On 4 September 2023, Tubbs was appointed manager of Southern Premier Division South club Poole Town.
+After just six months in charge, he resigned in March 2024 with the club sitting in mid-table.